-This month’s spotlight is on longtime CLEBC contributor Tom Anderson, QC.
+This month’s spotlight is on longtime CLEBC contributor Tom Anderson, KC.
 Tom, who is now retired, specialized in pension law, particularly in a family law context, when he was in practice.
 He is one of the original editorial board members of our Family Law Agreements – Annotated Precedents.

 How did you first get involved with CLEBC?